lenincompres/DOM.js/README.md

 * Extend HTML elements with custom methods.
 * Integrate seamlessly with libraries like P5.js.

+### DOM.js vs. React

+DOM.js offers a simpler, front-end-focused alternative to React, working with the virtual DOM and allowing component architecture by extending the HTMLElement class.
+Unlike React, DOM.js doesn't require server-side code, installations, or learning additional languages like JSX.
+It's ideal for lightweight applications where direct control over the DOM is needed, providing a more streamlined, vanilla JavaScript approach.
+React, on the other hand, excels in large-scale applications with complex state management and a vast ecosystem.

 ## Setup

 The following is all the HTML we are going to need for the entirety of this documentation.
 It is our _index.html_ file.
 The rest of our code will be in javaScript (_main.js_).
 We will not need CSS either.